Shri Kalyan Holdings Ltd.

 b) In our opinion proper books of account as required by law have been kept by thecompany so far as it appears from our examination of those books.

 c) The Balance Sheet statement of Profit and Loss Account including OtherComprehensive Income Statement of changes in Equity and the statement of Cash Flow dealtwith by this Report is in agreement with the relevant books of account. qd) In our opinionfinancial statements comply with the Indian Accounting Standard under section 133 of theAct read with the Companies (Indian Accounting Standard) Rules2015 as amended.

-e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164 (2) of the Act.
+e) On the basis of the written representations received from the directors as on 31stMarch 2022 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2022 from being appointed as a director in terms of Section164 (2) of the Act.

 h) With respect to other matters to be included in the Auditor's Report in accordancewith Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended in our opinionand to the best of our information and according to the explanations given to us:

 ili.
 There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

-"Annexure A" to the Independent Auditors Report
+Annexure A to the Independent Auditors Report

 Based on the audit procedures performed for the purpose of reporting a true and fairview on the financial statements of the Company and taking into consideration theinformation and explanations given to us and the books of account and other recordsexamined by us in the normal course of audit and to the best of our knowledge and beliefwe report that: